rucio/documentation/docs/installing_server.md

 authentication and authorization with Rucio, one first needs to have an account with the Identity Provider (IdP) which will act as Rucio Admin account representing the Rucio Application.
 Currently supported IdPs use Identity Access Management (IAM) system.
-Once, you have got your Rucio Admin IAM account (and its subclaim identifier), you will need to [__register two IAM Rucio clients__](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) linked to this account.
-Once it is done, please save the relevant client_id, client_secret, and registration access token (RAT) some place safe, you will be needing them.
+Once you have got your Rucio Admin IAM account (and its subclaim identifier), you will need to [__register two IAM Rucio clients__](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) linked to this account.
+Please save the relevant client_id, client_secret, and registration access token (RAT) in a safe place, as you will be needing them.
 In both clients, one needs to setup the redirect_uris to include both <https://\<your_server_name\>/auth/oidc_token> and
 <https://\<your_server_name\>/auth/oidc_code> paths.
 We will use one client as